Advances in Clinical and Experimental Medicine

 If authors use repositories with stated licensing policies, the policies should not be more restrictive than the Creative Commons Attribution (CC BY) license.

 We recommend the free-of-charge Zenodo repository (https://zenodo.org).
-Neither Adv Clin Exp Med nor the publisher of the journal (Wroclaw Medical University) have any financial or organizational affiliation with the Zenodo repository.
-The recommendation to utilize this particular entity is made solely on the basis of its reliability and cost-free nature.
+Neither Adv Clin Exp Med nor the publisher of the journal (Wroclaw Medical University) has any financial or organizational affiliation with the Zenodo repository.
+The recommendation to utilize this particular entity is made solely based on its reliability and cost-free nature.

 Other free-of-charge repositories frequently used for data sharing include: